 Stefan Krapf of Bavaria, Germany, spent eight years building this model ship.
 It contains hundreds of miniature sailors and cast iron canons.
 He donated the ship to Clovelly following its display at Portsmouth.
 It shows a real passion for detail and a love of local history that just emulates from it.

-Looking across, suspended from the Visitor Centre ceiling below, is a fishing boat unique to Clovelly and a faithful replica.
+Looking across, suspended from the Visitor Centre ceiling below, is a replica fishing boat unique to Clovelly.
 The ‘Picarooner’ (once a Spanish insult meaning ‘a sea robber’), with its shallow draft, rounded bilges and high transom, could get out to sea faster and return earlier on the tide.
-It thus stole a march on the bigger boats in their pursuit of Clovelly’s tasty herrings, the ‘Silver Darlings’.
+It therefore had a speed advantage on the bigger boats in their pursuit of Clovelly’s tasty herrings, the ‘Silver Darlings’.